 UNESCO/Jikji Memory of the World Prize

-UNESCO is inviting nominations for the fifth award of the UNESCO/Jikji Memory of the World Prize.
-This invitation is extended to all Member States, in consultation with their National Commissions, as well as to international non-governmental organizations (NGOs) maintaining official relations with UNESCO and whose work is in the field of preservation and conservation of documentary heritage.
+In conformity with the Statutes of the UNESCO/Jikji Memory of the World Prize, UNESCO is inviting nominations for the sixth award of this Prize.
+Member States, in consultation with their National Commissions, are invited to submit nominations for the Prize, as are the international NGOs maintaining official relations with UNESCO, and whose work involves the preservation and conservation of documentary heritage.

 Nomination files, which can be submitted, in English or French (no more than 3 candidates for each biennium), must include a summary or the results of the work, publications or other supporting documents of major importance of the nominee, as well as a review of the way in which the work has contributed to the preservation of, and accessibility to documentary heritage.

 Nominations should be sent, no later than on 15 February 2015, to:

 Universal Access and Preservation Section